ColinB19/CompanyCodingChallenge/README.md

 ```
 pip install numpy flask tensorflow tensorflow_hub
 ```
-3. Run `makejson.py` if you want to make some quick test jsons (the test sentences are the sentences provded in the problem description):
+3. Run `makejson.py` if you want to make some quick test JSON's (the test sentences are the sentences provided in the problem description):
 ```
 python makejson.py
 ```